DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 let myIdentity: { <Type>(arg: Type): Type } = identity;
 ```

 Which leads us to writing our first generic interface.
-Let’s take the object literal from the previous example and move it to an interface:
+Let's take the object literal from the previous example and move it to an interface:

 ```ts
 interface GenericIdentityFn {